-When using the 16-bit concatenated mode, the clock source is determined by the low-order 8-bit channel clock select control bits.
-That is channel 5 when channels 4 and 5 are concatenated, channel 3 when channels 2 and 3 are concatenated, and channel 1 when channels 0 and 1 are concatenated.
-The resulting PWM is output to the pins of the corresponding low-order 8-bit channel as also shown in Figure 12-40.
-The polarity of the resulting PWM output is controlled by the PPOLx bit of the corresponding low-order 8-bit channel as well.
+When using the 16-bit concatenated mode, the clock source is determined by the low order 8-bit channel clock select control bits.
+That is channel 7 when channels 6 and 7 are concatenated, channel 5 when channels 4 and 5 are concatenated, channel 3 when channels 2 and 3 are concatenated, and channel 1 when channels 0 and 1 are concatenated.
+The resulting PWM is output to the pins of the corresponding low order 8-bit channel as also shown in Figure 12-24.
+The polarity of the resulting PWM output is controlled by the PPOLx bit of the corresponding low order 8-bit channel as well.